karel-burda/test-utils/README.md

 # Introduction
 `test-utils` features small test-related functions and macros (based on the gtest) I'm using across my project.

-Implementation is header-only and written in C++ 14.
+Implementation is header-only and written in C++ 14 and tested on Windows, Linux and OS X.

 See [include/test_utils](include/test_utils) for main functionality and [tests/unit](tests/unit) for unit tests.